kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 running.pagination
 Whether to use normal or running pagination.

-show.applicability
+show.content.applic
-Whether and how applicability statements are shown on elements.
+Whether content applicability annotations are shown.

+-   "0" - Do not show content applicability annotations

+-   "1" - Show content applicability annotations (default)

 show.graphic.icn
 Whether to show the ICN below a graphic.